 Some of my favorite Redness Relief/Overall Skin Health Options:

-RFA Gentle Cream Cleanser: This dual purpose product helps to calm redness and gently cleanse the skin without stripping vital oils, which can promote irritation and dryness.
+RFA Hydrating Mineral Cleanser: This dual purpose product helps to calm redness and gently cleanse the skin without stripping vital oils, which can promote irritation and dryness.
 The non-reactive formulation includes soothing Evodiox, which is derived from the Chinese evodia rutaecarpa plant and reduces redness, as well as two additional key ingredients – Ginger Root to promote even skin tone and radiance, and Bisbolol, known for its anti-inflammatory properties.
 Used as a mask, it may remain on the epidermis for 3-5 minutes before rinsing off.
 Great for all skin types, even the most sensitive.
 Fragrance Free, Propylene Glycol Free.

 Radiant Vitamin C Serum: Helps reduce redness and even out your skin tone.
 Vitamin C is used to treat a huge variety of inflammatory skin conditions.
 Minimizing redness can create a more even complexion.